Flood Resistance and Resilience

 However, flood resistance cannot be relied on in all situations.
 For example, in some cases the building structure may be unable to cope with the pressures exerted by high levels of flooding or it may simply be impractical to install flood resistance measures that can be relied upon to provide adequate protection.
 In these cases the alternative strategy of “flood resilience” can be employed.
 Flood resilience involves accepting that flood water will enter the property and taking measures to minimise the damage and disruption caused to the building.

-A number of measures can be adopted to provide resistance to flood waters in buildings at risk of flooding.
+A number of measures can be adopted to provide resistance to floodwaters in buildings at risk of flooding.
 Openings such as doors, windows, air bricks, and services will need to be identified and sealed using proprietary systems – e.g. flood doors.
 Safeguard offer a range of products that can be used to improve the flood resistance of masonry walls.
-The choice of system will depend on a number of factors such as the substrate condition, type of masonry (brick, stone, etc…) and whether or not an external rendered finish is acceptable.
+The choice of system will depend on a number of factors such as the substrate condition, type of masonry (brick, stone, etc…) and whether an external rendered finish is acceptable.

 Products used to improve the flood resistance of masonry include;